zettel-lint/zettel-lint/links-orphans-contexts-tags.md

 purpose: This file is used for integration testing.
 If you find a failing scenario and want to create a failing test, add it to this file.
 ---

-** Hacktoberfest 2020 : If you'd like to contribute via Hacktoberfest, please [look at the task list](tasks.md).
-I will accept PRs that add issues from that file and update the md to point to them, so long as you at least do all the tasks in a section **

 ## ZL

 ![Node.js CI](https://github.com/zettel-lint/zettel-lint/workflows/Node.js%20CI/badge.svg)